halfer/music-sync/README.md

 Todo
 ---

+* Implement --cache-dir for WriteContentsCache
+* Implement validateArguments for WriteContentsCache
 * Write a directory cache
 * Add progress device to recursive Directory populator (DFS)
 * Can we add a BFS progress device too?